Skip to content

 Container Manager is the new UI for Docker on DSM7.2 and above.
 It received a number of improvements over the previous Docker package including the ability to use Docker Compose from the UI.
 It can be installed via Package Center.

-Synology generally includes enough memory out of the box to get basic DSM features running and NAS file serving duties.
-For example the 220+ and 224+ come with 2GB of memory.
+Synology generally includes enough memory out of the box to get basic DSM features running and file serving duties.
+For example the 220+ and 224+ come with a paltry 2GB of memory.
+(My first gaming PC I built in 2002 had 2GB of RAM!)

 Once you start moving into ‘server’ duties with additional containers and packages you will hit memory limits very quickly.
-Even if DSM is showing X% of free memory it will begin using swap on disk which is extremely slow.
-Resulting in containers being sluggish, Plex or Jellyfin loading art at a snails pace and containers becoming unresponsive and causing intermittent connection issues between things such as Radarr and qBittorrent.
+Even if DSM is showing X% of free memory it will begin using swap on disk and killing services when everything is competing for it.
+This leads to extremely poor performance!

 24 Series